-Haraholmen is an industrial park where sustainability is key.
-The site uses renewable energy, welcomes companies with green profiles, and is a hub for resource-efficient transportation with access to roads, railways, and a deep-water port.
+Haraholmen is an industrial park that brings together many sustainable initiatives and solutions to increase their positive impact.
+The site uses renewable energy, welcomes companies with a focus on environmental sustainability and is a hub for resource-efficient transport with access to roads, railways and a deepwater port.

-Located 10 km outside of Piteå, Haraholmen is a modern, green industrial park with a focus on sustainability.
-The area consists of two neighboring sites that are zoned, levelled, and planned for industrial use.
-Area 1 consists of 34 hectares, and area 2 about 75 hectares.
-The site provides green infrastructures for resource and energy efficiency, including electricity from renewable sources.
-Further, Haraholmen is a regional hub for competitive and resource-efficient transportation with access to roads, railways, and a deep-water port.
+Located 10 km outside Piteå in northern Sweden, Haraholmen is a modern, green industrial park where sustainability is key.
+The area consists of two neighbouring sites that are zoned, levelled, and planned for industrial use.
+Area 1 consists of 34 hectares and area 2 about 75 hectares.
+The site provides green infrastructure for resource and energy efficiency, including electricity from renewable sources.
+Furthermore, Haraholmen is a regional hub for competitive and resource-efficient transport with access to roads, railways, and a deepwater port.

 Companies with green profiles